Heart Failure in Children

 -

-This is a medicine that can help the heart beat stronger with a more regular
+Digoxin.
+This is a medicine that can help the heart beat stronger with a

 -

-).
-These help the kidneys get rid of extra fluid that may
+Water pills (diuretics).
+These help the kidneys get rid of extra fluid that

 -

-blood vessels and lower blood pressure.
-This makes it easier for your child's heart
+the blood vessels and lower blood pressure.
+This makes it easier for your child's

 -

+Beta-blockers.
 These help lower the heart rate and blood pressure.
-This also makes
+This

 -

-These medicines help get rid of extra fluid in the lungs and may
+medicines help get rid of extra fluid in the lungs and may help in preventing

 Other treatments include: